Ahtesham18112011/RISCV_MYTH/README.md

 # RISCV MYTH course

 The “RISC-V based MYTH (Microprocessor for You in Thirty Hours)” workshop provides a structured introduction to RISC-V architecture, covering software-to-hardware concepts through hands-on labs.
 Participants begin with C programming, GCC compilation, and Spike simulation before progressing to number systems and assembly programming.
 The workshop delves into combinational and sequential logic, pipeline implementation, and microarchitecture of a single-cycle RISC-V CPU.
 Labs include instruction decoding, register file operations, ALU implementation, and control flow hazards.
 The final stages focus on load-store instructions, memory management, and CPU testbench development, offering comprehensive learning experience in microprocessor design and verification.

+## What is RISV-V
+RISC-V is an open-source instruction set architecture (ISA) that defines the basic operations a processor can perform.
+It's a "blueprint" for designing and building processors, offering a modular and extensible foundation for a wide range of applications, from embedded systems to high-performance computing.
 # DAY 1
 The day 1 of this course covered the introduction to the RISC-V ISA, GNU compiler, binary number systemms, unsigned 64-bit binary number system and signed 64-bit binary system.
 ## Binary number system